Like a tree falling in the woods, if you plan a product launch without spreading the word — will anyone use it? Will anyone even want it?

 As you create the strategy, also start considering which type of content you'll use to attract a prospective customer's attention during the awareness, consideration, and purchase decision stage.
 You'll need to produce this content in the next step.

-After planning out your go-to-market strategy, start producing content that will support and align with those promotional efforts.
+After planning out your go-to-market strategy and writing your SMART goals, start producing content that will support and align with those promotional efforts.
 This can include blog posts related to your product or industry, demos and tutorials, and landing pages.

 Our go-to-market template will also help you determine which content you should create for each phase of your prospective customer's buyer's journey.